 Tools such as Artificial Intelligence (AI) and Machine Learning (ML) have been transformative for the cybersecurity landscape.
 However, these technologies cannot always protect sensitive data from human error.
-Social engineering attacks don’t always require sophisticated coding.
+When it comes to social engineering attacks, they don’t always require sophisticated coding.
 Instead, these attackers commonly utilize “psychological manipulation” to target their victims.
 These threat actors craft believable lies to gain the user’s trust, prompting them to share their sensitive information.
 As these strategies can vary from fake ransomware to impersonating a coworker, we must plan for these attacks in whichever way they manifest.

 A Wake-Up Call